 Key Takeaways

-• Get large, old trunks, about 18 – 20 inches tall, with 2-3 drawers for the best returns.
-Just check if they have any chips, cracks, or faded portions to get the right price!
+- Large, old trunks, about 18 – 20 inches tall, with 2-3 drawers are highly valuable.
+Remember to check if they have any chips, cracks, or faded portions to get the right price!

-• Portable steamers and flat-topped trunks are costly, while Saratoga or Jenny Lind trunks are cheaper!
-You can also look for any trunk alterations or branding to value them correctly!
+- Portable steamers and flat-topped trunks are costly, while Saratoga or Jenny Lind trunks are cheaper!
+To value trunks correctly, look for alterations or branding.

-Vintage trunks look the same as any other storage chests.
-But, since people used them for travel, they were lighter and minimal.
+Vintage trunks look like any other storage chests.
+But since people used them for travel, they were lighter and minimal.
 And not to forget their striped canvas bodies and iron or oak frames!

 But do you know which features make your old trunks more authentic?